 3. ZZ Plant (Zamioculcas zamiifolia)

-ZZ Plant (Zamioculcas zamiifolia) is toxic to humans and pets.
-It is a very popular houseplant known for its thick, fern-like foliage.
-It is a tough, easy to grow, and low-maintenance houseplant.
+ZZ Plant (Zamioculcas zamiifolia) is another popular indoor plant that is toxic to humans and pets.
+It is known for its thick, beautiful fern-like foliage.
+ZZ Plants are great beginner plants because it is so tough and easy to grow– you really can’t kill it!

 Name | ZZ Plant |